 Dwelling on a soulmate can be a double-edged sword.
 If things are great between the two of you, then dwelling on your soulmate fills you with positive thoughts and emotions.
-However, if things between you and your soulmate have hit a snag, dwelling on your soulmate can drive you to the depths of despair.
-It’s very difficult not to think of your soulmate.
-You may try to get them out of your thoughts, but they always seem to creep back in.
-That is not what is detrimental, but it detrimental when you are dwelling on a soulmate for all the wrong reasons.
+However, if things between you have hit a snag, dwelling on your soulmate can drive you to the depths of despair.
+It’s very difficult not to think about your soulmate.
+You may try to get them out of your thoughts.
+But they always seem to creep back in.
+That’s not what is detrimental.
+But it is detrimental when you dwell on a soulmate for all the wrong reasons.

-If your relationship with your soul mate has hit a snag, focus on yourself first.
+If your relationship with your soulmate hits a snag, focus on yourself first.
 What part of the problem belongs to you?
-Even if they are at fault, look deeper for your role in the problem.
+Even if they’re at fault, look deeper for your role in the problem.
 How are you reacting to it?
-Are you excusing it too easily and now it has become a habit?
-If so, focus your mind on what you need to do differently, and stop worrying if what you do differently will work.
+Are you excusing it too easily and now it’s become a habit?
+If so, focus your mind on what you need to do differently.
+And stop worrying if what you do differently will work.

-If you are dwelling on a soulmate that is no longer in your life, you need to find a way to draw your energy back to you and away from them.
-It is not about cutting the cord, it is about giving them less attention.
-The more energy you give to thoughts and feelings about your soulmate, the harder it will be to get rid of them.
+If you’re dwelling on a soulmate who is no longer in your life, you need to find a way to draw your energy back to you and away from them.
+It’s not about cutting the cord.
+It’s about giving them less attention.
+The more energy you give to thoughts and feelings about them, the harder it will be to get rid of them.
 It’s like feeding a monster, it will just grow and grow.
-It will do nothing to bring your soulmate back to you any quicker either.
-We understand that you miss and long for your soulmate.
+And it does nothing to bring your soulmate back to you any quicker either.
+We understand you miss and long for them.
 The pain is unbearable.
 But are you sure they will never be in your life again?
 No. Especially if your soulmate has a habit of coming in and out of your life repeatedly.

 Dwelling isn’t productive and if left unchecked can quickly morph into soulmate obsession.
 Studying and learning from your past relationships helps you to make better choices and decisions in the future.